tqhuy2018/Casper-Kotlin-sdk/CONTRIBUTING.md

-# Contributing to Casper Swift SDK
+# Contributing to Casper Kotlin SDK
 We appreciate all type of inputs.
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug